KonradHoeffner/tempoguide/index.md

 ## Disclaimers
 1. I refer to "UB Tempo" because that name it is most used by the community but the deck has midrange elements.
 2. Stay curious and improvise.
 Use those guidelines only as a starting point, and adapt to the situation at hand.
-3. Citations may be incomplete, corrected or abbreviated.
+3. Citations may be corrected, abbreviated, extended and updated.
+This is not a newspaper or scientific article, so reading experience is prioritized over accurate citation.